 One of the best parts of Thanksgiving is all of the leftovers!
 Pie for breakfast on Black Friday is one of my favorite things!
-But I also love all of the easy meals that I can get from the leftover turkey meat!
-Turkey pot pie is always on my list, and so is this hearty turkey soup.
+But I also love all the easy meals I can make with leftover turkey meat!
+Turkey pot pie is always on my list, as is this hearty turkey soup.

 Looking for the full recipe?
 The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

-Orzo - Orzo is a rice-shaped pasta.
-It cooks up quickly and has great texture!
+- Orzo: Orzo is a rice-shaped pasta.
+It cooks quickly and has great texture!

-Herbs - For the best flavor use fresh garlic and thyme.
-Though dried can be used if that's all you have on hand.
+- Herbs: For the best flavor, use fresh garlic and thyme, though dried can be used if that's all you have.

-Wine - This recipe was intentionally designed to use up Thanksgiving leftovers, so if you served a white wine then use that in this soup!
-If you don't have wine on hand, a few tablespoons of lemon juice is a great substitute.
+- Wine: This recipe was intentionally designed to use up Thanksgiving leftovers, so if you served white wine, use that in this soup!
+If you don't have wine, a few tablespoons of lemon juice is a great substitute.

-Broth - I tested this recipe using boxed chicken broth.
-But homemade chicken or turkey broth makes it even more delicious.
-Scroll down a little for instructions on how to make your own stock.
+- Broth: I tested this recipe using boxed chicken broth, but homemade chicken or turkey broth makes it even more delicious.
+Scroll down for instructions on how to make your own stock.

-Pro Tip: When chopping your vegetables for Thanksgiving stuffing go ahead and prepare what you need for this recipe.
-That way you don't have to bring out your cutting board again.
+Pro Tip: When chopping your vegetables for Thanksgiving stuffing, go ahead and prepare what you need for this recipe.
+That way, you won't have to bring out your cutting board again.

 How to Make Turkey Orzo Soup